GargantuaM87/OpenGL-Light-Simulation/README.md

 # First OpenGL Project

 This is a simulation of Phong lighting in OpenGL, utilizing components such as ambient, diffuse, and specular lighting.
-This project is extremely small.
+This project is tiny.
 It consists of some floating cubes, an interactive camera, an ImGui interface for manipulating data, two point lights, a directional light, and a spot light.
 I plan to gradually fix some features and add more as I continue my journey into Computer Graphics.
 Feel free to build this project and give it a try.
 If there is anything that piques your interest or you'd like to criticize, please email me at ayindeabrams@gmail.com.

 ## Required Software
 - Git